mdaus/nitro/README.md

                             Specify the SQL Home - where the SQL library is installed to --with-fft-home=FFT_HOME
+                            Specify the FFT Home - where an FFT library is installed --with-fftw3-home=FFT3_HOME
-                            Specify the FFT Home - where an FFT library is installed --disable-fft         turn off building FFT (default)
+                            Specify the FFT3 Home - where the FFT3 library is installed --disable-fft         turn off building FFT (default)
       --enable-fft          turn on FFT
+      --enable-fft-double   turn on double precision FFT
       --build-fft           force building FFT library (fftw) from scratch --nobuild-fft         force building FFT library (fftw) from scratch --with-zip-home=ZIP_HOME